tomshaffner/PiThermalCam/index.md

 Initially I researched buying or renting such a camera, but the buying options tend to start at [$200 for the basic smartphone version](https://www.flir.com/products/flir-one-gen-3/), and go up to nearly $1,000.
 My local Lowe's has such cameras for rent as well but they cost $50 for 24 hours!

 I've long been a Raspberry Pi fan so when I saw that rental price I decided to see what options were available for the Pi.
-I quickly found the MLX90640 camera which costs only $60; at this price I figured I'd get a cool gadget to play with, be able to evaluate my house for leaks, and when I'm done I can use it as a security camera.
+I quickly found the MLX90640 camera which costs only $60; at this price I'd get a cool gadget to play with, be able to evaluate my house for leaks, and use it as a security camera when I'm done.
+Perfect.

 I would of course also need a raspberry pi and accompany equipment but I had some of that and would be able to reuse it all for other projects as well.
 This was also a great excuse to finally upgrade from the Pi 3B+ I had to a [Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).

-Of note: The resolution on this camera is much lower so we'll never get pictures quite like the above, but a mere few years ago even the [best cheaper camera](https://www.adafruit.com/product/3538) had only an 8x8 resolution, which is nearly unusable for projects like this.
+Of note: The resolution on this camera is much lower so we'll never get pictures like the above, but a mere few years ago even the [best cheaper camera](https://www.adafruit.com/product/3538) had only an 8x8 resolution, which is nearly unusable for projects like this.
 Jumping up to 24x32 resolution of the MLX90640 is a 12-fold increase for about the same price!
 It seems we've finally reached the point where cheap homemade thermal cameras are worth buying.

 The below guide is meant to be a start-to-finish overview of the parts, setup, install, and use of this project for any who want to do likewise or build on it further.
 I don't cover everything needed to work with a Raspberry Pi itself as there are plenty of other guides for that out there, but I try to touch on any and all pieces related to this project directly, at least to get it up and running.

-This guide is pretty comprehensive, but if you just want to get up and running, the pieces related to setup and the OpenCV running types are all you need to get to a fully working camera fairly fast.

-I also touch on a few pieces needed for development here, but if you're going to develop further I'd suggest looking at the original source articles as well; they cover the details of the code in more detail than I do here.
-I've also tried to leave comments in the code to make quite clear the sources of things and other information necessary to track what's going on and/or speed the learning curve for development.

 ## Background

-There were several similar projects already online, and I ended up taking pieces of two as my baseline, mixing and matching, and adding features like web streaming from a third source.
+There were several similar projects already online, and I ended up taking pieces of two as my baseline, mixing and matching, and adding web streaming from a third.
 The results of that work are placed here for others to use directly or as a baseline for further develoment.
 The code is also available in the Github Repo corresponding to this page (link at top).
-The license is also included there and is an AGPL-3.0 License, so if you make changes and publish, you'll need to publish the code with it.
+The license is an AGPL-3.0 License, so if you make changes and publish, you'll need to publish the code with it.

 Thanks are owed to those three other projects: namely, Joshua Hrisko's article at Maker Portal, [High Resolution Thermal Camera with Raspberry Pi and MLX90640](https://makersportal.com/blog/2020/6/8/high-resolution-thermal-camera-with-raspberry-pi-and-mlx90640),  Валерий Курышев's article under the name Walker2000 at Habr, [Making a DIY thermal camera based on a Raspberry Pi](https://habr.com/en/post/441050/), and Adrian Rosebrock's article [OpenCV – Stream video to web browser/HTML page](https://www.pyimagesearch.com/2019/09/02/opencv-stream-video-to-web-browser-html-page/).
 Their work was a BIG step forward as a starting point.